TDarkShadow/iheartnewvegas/main.md

 - 🚫 Mod has been removed from the guide.

 <details>
-	<summary>December 19th</summary>
+	<summary>December 21st</summary>

+- Moved Mod Organizer 2 instructions to the **Setup** document.
+- Moved xNVSE plugins to the **Main** document, after instructions on how to install Mod Organizer 2 have been given in **Setup**.
-- Removed optional sections.
-Because the optional mods is where this guide begins to distinguish itself from **Viva New Vegas**, there was no point to keep them hidden.
-Instead, a star has been added next to each mod, to identify the most recommended of them.
+- Merged optional mods with the rest.
+These are what set this guide apart from **Viva New Vegas**, meaning there was no point in keeping them hidden.
-- Separated mods inside a same category into sub-categories, mirroring my Morrowind guide.
+- Separated categories into sub-categories, mirroring my Morrowind guide.
-- Removed most FNVEdit instructions in favor of ESP replacers.
-The few instructions remaining were left untouched since they address regularly updated mods.
+- Removed most **FNVEdit** instructions in favor of ESP replacers.
+Mods that are regularly updated still include FNVEdit instructions.
 - 🆕 (User interface, Menus) Added **Vanilla Loading Screens HD**.
 - 🆕 (Overhauls, Balance) Added **New Vegas Economy Improved**.
 - 🆕 (Visuals, VFX) Added **Burning Campfire REDONE**.